leomccormack/sparta-site/content/docs/plugins/hodirac-suite.md

 ### Upmixer
 <img src="HODirAC_upmixer_GUI.png" alt="" style="max-width: 85%"></br>

-This VST is intended for the task of upmixing a lower-order Ambisonic recording to a higher-order Ambisonic recording.
+This plugin is intended for the task of upmixing a lower-order Ambisonic recording to a higher-order Ambisonic recording.
 It is essentially a wrapper for HO-DirAC|Decoder, as it first decodes the input to an appropriate uniform arrangement of virtual loudspeakers (e.g. a t-design) followed by re-encoding the virtual loudspeaker signals into the target order.
 It can be used by users who are already working with a preferred linear Ambisonic decoding workflow of higher-order Ambisonic content, and wish to combine lower-order Ambisonic material with increased spatial resolution.
 One can upmix first, second, or third-order material (4,9,16 channels) to up-to seventh-order material (64 channels).

 ## About the developers